berna1995/htb-writeups/README.md

-# :fountain_pen: Hack The Box ~ Writeups
+# :black_nib: Hack The Box ~ Writeups
-This are my writeups of my pwned boxes hosted on [HackTheBox](https://app.hackthebox.com/).
+This repository contains my writeups of the boxes i successfully pwned that are hosted on [HackTheBox](https://app.hackthebox.com/).

 ## Pwned Boxes